 - How to meet deadlines for development work to capture data.

 Consumer insights don’t just jump out of data.
 To extract insights from data, you need to apply a methodical process to coax out data insights—and verify them for quality.
-The digital analytics framework, a series of steps designed to guide the process of pulling actionable insights from digital data.

 Use the following steps to keep your analytics running as efficiently as possible when getting ready for those data-heavy holiday events—and all year round.